-- Use contrasting colors with your strong, action-oriented verbs to create call to action buttons that ensure it isn’t missed on the page.
+- Create call to action buttons with contrasting colors and strong, action-oriented verbs to create to ensure it isn’t missed on the page.

 - Put calls to action on every page but make them relevant to the content on the page.
 In your blog posts, have offers that align with the topic that is being discussed.
 This way your post works to lead the visitor to your offer.

 - Place your call to action where it is most appropriate for your offer.
-Not all CTA buttons need to go “above the fold” (since we’re never sure exactly where it is anymore given the many devices being used).
+Not all CTA buttons need to go “above the fold”.
+With today’s devices, we’re never sure exactly where that is anymore.

 - Don’t confuse your visitor with multiple competing calls to action in the same location.
 If you are driving visitors to a landing page, that page should have one specific action.
 Too many options will paralyze your visitor into taking no action.